Time in Willow Creek: 2 weeks, 6 days

 “You’re welcome, honey!”

-The Humphries lived at Umbrage Manor, and it was literally next door to the library, so poor, famished, exhausted Juliana didn’t have to walk that far.
-When they got to the house, something happened within Juliana.
-Harriett could sense some anxiety.
-There was fear in eyes, and she seemed hesitant to continue into the house.
+The Humphries lived at Umbrage Manor which was literally next door to the library, so poor, famished, exhausted Juliana didn’t have to walk that far.
+When they got to the house, Harriett sensed some anxiety inside Juliana.
+She wouldn’t step onto the property, and she looked scared.

-“Now you just sit right there, and I’ll whip you up some of my award winning buttermilk pancakes!”
+Despite her revelation about non-verbal gestures, she was a talker and could help to babble at the girl.
+“Now you just sit right there, and I’ll whip you up some of my award-winning buttermilk pancakes!”

 Harriett was surprised to see Hillary up so early.
 “Good morning.”